 The above features require classes and/or interfaces that are not found in standard JDK 1.2.x distributions.
-You must download javax.sql. and javax.naming. to implement them if you're using a JDK 1.2.x or JRE installation.
-However, if you are using JDK 1.3.x or later, no additional download is necessary since the classes are part of the standard Java installation Databases and Connection Pooling, and you must download javax.transaction.xa. to implement Distributed Transaction Management Support.
+You must download javax.sql. and javax.naming. to implement them if you are using a JDK 1.2.x or JRE installation.
+However, if you are using JDK 1.3.x or later, no additional download is necessary because the classes are part of the standard Java installation databases and connection pooling, and you must download javax.transaction.xa. to implement Distributed Transaction Management Support.